junipertcy/bipartiteSBM/README.md

 ```bash
 git clone git@github.com:junipertcy/det_k_bisbm.git --recursive
 ```
 Now enter the directory `det_k_bisbm`.
-Since the submodules we cloned in the `engines` folder are still empty, let's run this command to ensure we have all the submodule's content:
+Since the submodules we cloned in the `engines` folder may be out-dated, let's run this command to ensure we have all the newest submodule's content:
 ```bash
 git submodule update
 ```